ForestAdmin/documentation-user-guide/project-settings/organizations/sso-guides/sso-with-okta.md

 ## Configuration
 1. In your Okta admin dashboard, click **Create a new app integration**
 2. Select **SAML 2.0** and follow the wizard.
 3. Navigate to the Okta application you just created.
-Click on the **Sign On** tab, **Metadata details** section.
-And copy the `Metadata URL` head to Forest Admin, select **XML file upload or XML file endpoint** and paste the `Metadata URL` to the Metadata XML endpoint.
+Click on the **Sign On** tab, **Metadata details** section, and copy the `Metadata URL` head to Forest Admin, select **XML file upload or XML file endpoint** and paste the `Metadata URL` to the Metadata XML endpoint.
-4. Perform some tests and enables it for your whole company.
+4. You can perform some tests before enabling it for your whole company..

 | Setting | Description | Value |